I´m Already Registered!! Maybe I just need to login???

-Alex shares tips using a color wheel when trying to select fabrics for your quilt projects.
-Using examples of Monochromatic, Triad, and Analogous takes the mystery out of what colors play well together.
+Alex shares tips for using a color wheel when trying to select fabrics for your quilt projects.
+Using examples of Monochromatic, Triad, and Analogous color schemes, she takes the mystery out of what colors play well together.

 From Chapter Two:

 After a career as a professor in the field of Spectroscopy, Lynda Faires returned to her love of quilting in 1990.
 She learned to sew from her mother and has always found it to be an enjoyable, fun, and great way to express in life.
 Lynda loves including computerized stitches in her work as it harkens back to the scientific and exacting work of her former career.
 She also loves using silk as the base fabric, due to its luscious radiance.
 We look at her quilts.

 Lynda shares her method for avoiding awkward corners or Y-seams when creating a crazy patchwork block.